approximately-equal/kingmaker-thesis/contents/matter/background.typ

 Jean-Charles de Borda (1733--1799) and Nicolas de Condorcet (1743--1794) are considered the modern founders of social choice theory.
 They are distinguished from their precursors by the mathematical nature of their analysis.

 Of the two, Borda's contributions are the more limited, having only written few pages.
-In that space he outlined the Borda count, a Condorcet method where the each candidate is assigned a score defined as the aggregate points assigned by their placement on each ballot.
+In that space he outlined the Borda count, a Condorcet method where each candidate is assigned a score defined as the aggregate points assigned by their placement on each ballot.
 (With $k$ options, rank 1 gets $k-1$ points, rank 2 gets $k-2$, etc.) The candidates with the most points wins.
 In the same article, he also shows that the plurality method is flawed, given that it can select a pairwise loser to all other candidates (i.e. a Condorcet loser).

-Condorcet alternatively devotes an entire books---along with several papers---worth of material on voting in his _Essay on the Application of Analysis to the Probability of Majority Decisions_ [translated from the native French].
+Condorcet alternatively devotes an entire book's worth of material---along with several papers---on voting in his _Essay on the Application of Analysis to the Probability of Majority Decisions_ [translated from the native French].
 In his work, Condorcet establishes many notable results, including Condorcet's jury theorem and Condorcet's paradox.
 Condorcet's jury theorem proves that if each jury member is more likely than not to make a correct verdict, then the probability that the majority verdict is correct increases as the number of jury members increases.
 Condorcet's paradox, a fundamental property of majority rule, states that with more than 2 candidates plurality methods can become intransitive (_not_ transitive)---it's possible for $A$ to pairwise beat $B$, $B$ to pairwise beat $C$, _and_ $C$ to pairwise beat $A$.

 It bears mentioning that Condorcet's jury paradox relates to Condorcet methods, a class of voting systems that are named after him.
 Condorcet methods are voting methods that elect the candidate who wins head-to-head elections against every other candidate, whenever such a candidate exists.
 When such a candidate does not exist, the method is said to be _intransitive_---it exhibits Condorcet's paradox.

 === Welfare Economics <welfare-economics>

 Up until the mid-twentieth century, social choice theory had been primarily focused on the study of voting systems and their properties, such as _Condorcet_ and _Borda_.
-A general approach to the study of preference aggregation and social choice has not yet been developed.
+A general approach to the study of preference aggregation and social choice had not yet been developed.
 This is where _Kenneth Arrow_ came into the picture.
 It's Kenneth Arrow's Nobel prize-worthy contributions that first formalized such an approach, formally classifying a sub-class of preference aggregation methods that he called _social welfare functions_.
-He then proceeded to use this framework to prove the famous _Arrow's impossibility theorem_ @arrows-theorem in 1963.
+He then proceeded to use this framework to prove the famous _Arrow's Impossibility theorem_ @arrows-theorem in 1963.

 #theorem(title: "Arrow's Impossibility Theorem")[
   For a collection of 2 or more voters choosing between 3 or more possible alternatives, there does not exist a social welfare function $cal(W)$ that satisfies a set of reasonable axioms---they are incompatible.